 You may have heard of cases where people feel the symptoms of Lyme disease for prolonged periods of time.
 Avril Lavigne said she battled with it for years.
-Earlier in 2020, Justin Bieber revealed he had been suffering from Lyme as well.
 The symptoms associated with Lyme can persist for months or years, but doctors disagree about the reasoning behind why this happens, even after treatment.
 Terminology for what to call these cases is also not agreed upon.
 Some doctors welcome the diagnosis of "chronic Lyme," while others do not.
 It's complex — so let's get into it.

 What Causes Lyme Disease, and What Are the Symptoms?